brandlewco/adam-riding-next-cc/content/collection/annotations.md

   no_index: false
 content_blocks:
   - _bookshop_name: collection/photo
+    image_path: /uploads/AR_ANNOTATIONS-3.jpg
+    alt_text: >-
+      Annotations is a floral still life personal project featuring an Icelandic poppy in a vintage vase, set abasing a dark background.
+The image has saturated colors and a large motion blur, personifying the flower itself.
+      The arrangements in this project include flowers like tulips and Icelandic poppies.
+This project was shot and completed in Phoenix, AZ in 2022.
+  - _bookshop_name: collection/photo
     image_path: /uploads/AR_ANNOTATIONS-1.jpg
     alt_text: >-
       Annotations is a floral still life personal project featuring a green,